YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: Issued by the first source server started on a supplementary instance if the journal stream sequence numbers (for any non-supplementary stream from 0 through 15) stored in the instance file do not match those stored in the database file headers.
 This is possible if a database was recreated or refreshed from a backup on another instance without correspondingly recreating the instance file.

 Action: If the database file is known to be accurate, recreate the instance file.
-If not, reinitialize this instance from a backup of some other instance in the same LMS Group (see Action section of REPLINSTDBMATCH error for more details on this).
+If not, reinitialize this instance from a backup of some other instance in the same LMS Group (see Action section of REPLINSTDBMATCH error above for more details on this).

 ------------------------
 REPLINSTFMT